In this series of articles, we take five minutes to chat with a member of the TeamBonding team so you can get an idea of the sort of people we are.

 What do you do with your spare time?

 Marketing.
 Isn’t that what everyone in the industry does during their spare time?!
-I like to stay busy and spend most of my time running Black Cat Rescue, two-steppin’, playing nerdy board games and dreaming about the business I will start-up some day.
+I like to stay busy and spend most of my time taking small, local adventures when the weather cooperates (and sometimes when it doesn’t), doing activities with the kids in my life, talking about Black Cat Rescue, and dreaming about the business I will start-up some day.

 I may even find time to learn to play my grandfather’s harmonica…eventually.
 Stay tuned for that.